The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 The non-immigrant visa O based on marriage is for anyone who legally marries a Thai citizen.
 It can be applied for within Thailand, is valid for one year, and can be renewed afterwards.

 Family photos and a marriage certificate are required to apply for this type of visa.
-If you are male, you need to provide a proof of income as well.
+If you are male, you need to provide proof of income as well.

 People holding a marriage visa are permitted to work in Thailand.